cbartlett/trello-release-notes/README.md

 If you have an "In Progress" column and want to track both the total and active lifespan of a card:

-* `IN_PROGRESS_LIST_NAME`: Name of the list that, upon adding a card for the first time, begins a card's active lifespan.
+* `IN_PROGRESS_LIST_NAMES`: Pipe-separated list of Trello list names that, upon adding a card for the first time, begins a card's active lifespan.

 It is also possible to specify the author name in the environment so that the output message attributes the release notes to the proper point